lukagrbcic/AutoTandemML/README.md

 sampler = 'model_uncertainty' #this is the basic active learning approach where we use the uncertainty to find new points

-# this is the object we define
+# this is the object we define for a single run (active learning + forward and inverse DNN)
 run_exp = experiment_setup(sampler, init_size, batch_size, max_samples,
                                 algorithm, function_evaulator, lower_boundary, upper_boundary)

+#run the experimental setup
 run_exp.run()

 ```